 - Providing guidance on how to benchmark, measure, document and report corporate energy use;

-- Making better use of energy consuming assets, thus identifying potential methods to reduce maintenance costs or expand capacity;
+- Making better use of energy-consuming assets, thus identifying potential methods to reduce maintenance costs or expand capacity;

-- Fulfilling the associated regulatory requirements and responding with confidence to green trade barriers in global market.
+- Fulfilling the associated regulatory requirements and responding with confidence to green trade barriers in the global market.